Updated on: 2/14/2019

 Why are there so many fatal head-on collisions in Washington State?

 According to the Fatal Analysis Reporting system, head-on collisions involving a car crossing the center line happen most frequently on undivided two-lane roads in rural areas.
 Because there is no barrier between traffic traveling in opposite directions, even a small mistake can have potentially fatal consequences when a car crosses into the path of oncoming traffic.

 Head-on accidents are most likely to be fatal on roads where high speeds are allowed.
 While they do occur in areas with higher traffic volumes and lower average speeds, they are much less likely to be deadly in those situations.

 In some cases, researchers have found that head-on collisions can be prevented by better road design.
 Roads with central rumble strips, wide cross sections, median barriers or a "buffer median" between oncoming lanes can prevent drivers from crossing the center line or give them time to correct if they make a mistake.
 Skid-resistant pavement can help cars’ traction in areas where rain, ice, and snow may make it more likely that a car traveling at high speed will skid out of control.
 Find more information about what can be done to prevent head-on collisions here.

 After a head-on collision involving severe injuries, it can be difficult for a victim to navigate the complicated insurance claims process alone.
-Davis Law Group represents victims of motor vehicle crashes all over Washington state.
+The top-rated car accident attorneys at Davis Law Group in Seattle represent victims of motor vehicle crashes all over Washington state.